Example: Use an HTTP request to trigger a flow

 - Set the content type of the body you're going to send so your target system knows how to parse it.
 We left it as application/json.

 - Use Webhook Body to provide the payload.
-For our example, the body is a comment parameter containing a note that the xMatters event has been created.
-We included the event ID and targeted recipients by dragging in outputs from the Create Event step.
+For our example, the body is a comment parameter containing a note that the xMatters alert has been created.
+We included the alert ID and targeted recipients by dragging in outputs from the Create Alert Using a Form step.

 - Click OK.